NordicPlayground/nrf5-sdk-for-eddystone/README.md

     - crypto_libs

-* The crypto_libs folder is created by running the crypto_libs.bat program.
+Note: The crypto_libs folder is not included in this repository but is created by running the crypto_setup script.